 Rudolph was sold to W. R. Wilson of St Albans for 820 guineas and the filly Prelude, who only days before had won the AJC Oaks, went for 2750 guineas to Vincent Dowling.
 William T. Jones gratified with the success of his negotiations with Lord Kesteven, and a subscriber to the theory of ‘in for a penny, in for a pound’, was active in buying Sinecure for 700 guineas and the next VRC Oaks winner in Litigant for 1550 guineas.
 The 13 lots realised 16,665 guineas with most of the money coming from men who had made their fortunes in silver at Broken Hill.
 Despite earlier getting his hands on the yearlings, Tom Payten was downcast at the prospect of so many of his best older gallopers passing into other stables.

 Given the bullish prices paid, it is interesting to reflect upon what each of these horses achieved subsequently.
-Singapore proved an absolute flop for O’Shanassy and in fifteen more appearances on the racecourse over the next three seasons not once did our Derby hero manage to run a placing; he died in November 1892 after sustaining a severe shoulder injury at Flemington and thus was denied his chance for redemption at stud.
+Singapore proved an absolute flop for O’Shanassy and in fifteen more appearances on the racecourse over the next three seasons not once did our Derby hero achieve a placing; he died in November 1892 after sustaining a severe shoulder injury at Flemington and thus was denied his chance for redemption at stud.
 Nor were a number of the other White horses sold that day any more successful.
 Rudolph failed to recapture his juvenile form and eventually perished for want of water in the back blocks of South Australia.

-Prelude did win three decent races for Vincent Dowling but hardly recompensed her cost.
+Prelude did win three decent races for the future A.J.C. committeeman Vincent Dowling but hardly recompensed her cost.
 William Jones, for all his largesse, did win the VRC Oaks with Litigant but her win left the ring untouched, while Dreadnought proved impossible to train.
 However, in time Dreadnought emerged as the greatest bargain of them all – a most successful stallion at the Karamu Stud near Hastings in New Zealand – but only after William Jones had sold the horse to the Hon John Ormond.
 Dreadnought produced a host of smart stayers in just a few short seasons at the stud before his premature death in April 1897.
 Given the money paid for some of the starters in that 1889 Derby field as prospective stallions, it is ironic that the only one of the five to get the winner of a principal race at stud was the rank outsider, Knight Templar.
 He at least produced the winner of a VRC Standish Handicap in Rosebloom.

 So much then for the AJC Derby of 1889: but what became of the two colts James White had shipped to England in his quest for glory on Epsom Downs?
 The adventure of bearding the British lion in his den, so to speak, captured the imagination of the Australian sporting public at the time, and aroused a similar interest among British sportsmen, although its denouement was to prove a bitter disappointment for the Colonials.
 Narellan failed to make it to the post for the 1890 English Derby and was a profound disappointment to his English trainer, Matt Dawson, in private gallops leading up to the race.
 Kirkham, on the other hand, did run but ran badly after having been despised in the market at 50/1.
 It was Sainfoin’s Derby, conducted that year in the blinding rain, and although Kirkham was prominent in the early stages, the colt dropped out rather quickly when the pace became genuine, finishing last but one.